-I can draw a simple but apt analogy with the recent Thanksgiving holiday.
-If you’re invited to dinner at someone else’s home and are asked to contribute a dish, it’s important to know both what it is you’re good at cooking, and what it is that the host is planning on serving.
+I can draw a simple but apt analogy with the pre-COVID Thanksgiving holiday.
+If you were invited to dinner at someone else’s home and were asked to contribute a dish, it would be important to know both what it is you’re good at cooking, and what it is that the host is planning on serving.
 You may make the world’s best green bean casserole, but if the host was already planning on preparing one, your casserole would be superfluous.

 So how do you determine what’s on your prospective employer’s table?
-Of course a job description is the place to start, but undertaking an intelligence-gathering campaign will be a good use of your energy.
+Of course a job description is the place to start, but job descriptions only tell a part of the story about the job.
+What it doesn’t tell you is what kind of people you’ll be working with, what kind of a boss you’ll have, and potentially some serious negative information like an impending takeover or consolidation.
+Undertaking an intelligence-gathering campaign will be a good use of your energy.
 Go beyond looking at the company’s website and annual report.
 Read articles written about the organization, go to Glassdoor.com for employee reviews (or, even better, talk to current or former employees), look at and research the competitive environment in which the organization operates.
 From that compendium of knowledge you can write a compelling cover letter or resume and craft responses to interview questions that demonstrate the specific applicability of your strengths to the situation at hand.
 You might reference how you had encountered and mastered a problem currently being faced by the organization, or what additional dimension you could bring to the table that would be in keeping with the organization’s mission and specific business objectives.
 With the proper experience, you might even volunteer that you are able to handle a function above and beyond the job for which you’re applying – a bonus that you’d bring to the organization if hired.
 Just make sure you have a good feel for the table at which you’re asking to be seated.